nahpu/lsumz-mammal-scripts/README.md

 ### 2. Export `NAHPU` specimen record.

 On Nahpu, open the project data.
 Then, go to the menu.
 Select export records.
 In the export record page, change the `Record type` to `Specimen Records`, `Taxon group` to `Mammals`, `Format` to `.csv`.
-Feel free to name it how ever make sense to you.
+Feel free to name it however makes sense to you.

 ### 3. Add `specimen_record.csv`

-After you export `NAHPU` specimen records.
-Add the csv file to `data` folder in the `nahpu-script` directory.
-Read the `readme.txt` file inside to folder to understand how git handle the file in the folder.
+After you export `NAHPU` specimen records, add the CSV file to the `data` folder in the `nahpu-script` directory.
+Read the `readme.txt` file inside the folder to understand how git handles the file in the folder.

 ### 4. Open `nahpu-scripts.Rproj` in RStudio

 We recommend doing this to ensure that the path works as expected when running the script.
-We use r-package [`here`]() to provide closs-platform file paths.
+We use the r-package [`here`]() to provide cross-platform file paths.

 ### 5. Open `specify7_upload.Rmd`